 The purpose of this page is to identify those communities that are closest to Wildcat, on a County-by-County basis.
 To explain further, let's use the example from the Genealogy Helper Page for Wildcat:

-We have great-grandparents who lived in a small community in the northeast corner of their home county.
-During their lives, most doctors were in the next county to the east.
+We have great-grandparents who lived in a small community in the northwest corner of their home county.
+During their lives, most doctors and hospitals were in the next county to the west.
 Almost all of the nearby churches and cemeteries were in the county to the north.

-Keep in mind that when we give a distance, it's a 'straight-line' distance and not the distance if you drove it.<1>
+Please note that when we give a distance, it's a 'straight-line' distance and not the distance if you drove.<1>

 If you're researching your genealogy, we hope that the following following information helps.

 Although our information shows that the community of Wildcat is historic,<2> it would have been located within present day Braxton County.

 Our Gazetteer shows that there are 754 communities within 40 miles [64.4 km] of Wildcat.
 Of these communities, 675 are located in counties other than Braxton County.

 We usually exclude communities when we still need to verify their location,<3> but for the purpose of this page, we have included the unverified ('unver') and historic ('hist') communities.